smolt/iphoneos-apple-support/README.md

 	$ cd iphone-apple-support
 	$ make

-Then add libiossup.a to your Xcode project.
+Then add libiphoneossup.a to your Xcode project.

-Currently the Makefile just builds libiossup.a for the armv7 architecture which supports iPhone 4 and up.
+Currently the Makefile just builds libiphoneossup.a for the armv7 architecture which supports iPhone 4 and up.
 This library probably is not needed for the arm64 architecture.